 I Love You, Stinky Face reassures your kiddos that no matter what they do (or how stinky they are), you will always love them.

-Your children will learn the importance of being kind and loving to everyone in the heart-warming Somebody Loves You, Mr. Hatch.
+Somebody Loves You, Mr. Hatch: Your children will learn the importance of being kind and loving to everyone in this heart-warming story.

-Your tweens will appreciate a beloved Diary of a Wimpy Kid series called The Third Wheel.
+The Third Wheel: Your tweens will appreciate a beloved Diary of a Wimpy Kid series.

 14. TAKE A BATH